pachyderm/pachyderm/doc/docs/master/how-tos/basic-data-operations/removing_data_from_pachyderm.md

       For now, `pachctl list file repo@master` returns the files A’, B, C’, E, F.

       ![Delete data example](../images/delete-data.png)
-      * A’ and C' are altered versions of the files A and C.
+      * A’ and C' are altered versions of files A and C.

       - We are going to create a new commit in which we will surgically remove file C: